revbayes/revbayes.github.io/tutorials/morph/index.md

 RevBayes has functionality to allow us to relax this assumption.
 We do this by specifying a Beta prior on state frequencies.
-Remember from the `RB_CTMC` lesson that stationary frequencies impact how likely we are to see changes in a character.
+Remember from the
+{% page_ref ctmc %} lesson that stationary frequencies impact how likely we are to see changes in a character.
 For example, it may be very likely, in a character, to change from 0 to 1.
 But if the frequency of 0 is very low, we will still seldom see this change.

-We can exploit the relationship between state frequencies and observed changes to allow for variable Q matrices across characters (Fig. 2).
+We can exploit the relationship between state frequencies and observed changes to allow for variable Q matrices across characters {% ref morpho_graphical_model %}.
 To do this, we generate a Beta distribution on state frequencies, and use the state frequencies from that Beta distribution to generate a series of Q-matrices to use to evaluate our data {% cite Pagel2004 %}.